nms-scribe/cosmopoeia/idea.md

 [ ] Convert at least some of the algorithms into objects, with tile_maps and other preparations loaded in the constructor, and then various steps as methods.
 It would be nice if I could get it to similar patterns as the Terrain Processors, perhaps even implementing a load trait for the command arg structs and a run trait for the returned object.
 [ ] Gdal has a nasty habit of printing out warnings and errors while processing.
 Is there any way to turn that off and turn them into actual errors?
 [ ] rethink biome values so that they are more customizable.
 Right now there's a lot of hard-coded functionality, especially related to the TilePreference enum and culture/nation expansion algorithms.
+[ ] Subnation colors should be variations on the nation colors, not all the same.
 [ ] Need a FillEmpty task on Cultures, just like provinces.
 Once cultures are generated, there should be no populated tiles that aren't part of a culture of some sort, even if I just have a 'wildlands' culture or something like that.
     [ ] If everything has cultures, then there shouldn't be any place which doesn't have one, in which case I will no longer need the default_namer argument on various commands.
 [ ] Is there anyway to create a function that will let me do the cost expansion algorithm with just a few closures for customization?